 Costing and controlling

 One major challenge is handling the large order volumes in industrial machinery.
 Offers must be priced at an economically viable level and continuously reconciled with the costs incurred in the course of the project.
 Cost unit accounting analyzes the profitability of products or components and facilitates the future strategic orientation of the company (if necessary in combination with BI tools).
+Take in consideration a specific ERP for Industrial Machinery.

 From the initial idea up to the after sales service, mechanical and plant manufacturers are in continuous dialog with customers and suppliers.
 An ERP system that bundles all relevant data in customer, project and vendor files and makes these available via mobile apps, creates a clear competitive advantage.